ginge/Ender6/review.md

 * I have the machine set reasonably low on a bench. using the touchscreen at an angle from above can lead to you pressing the wrong thing.
 I miss the jog wheel.
 * You need a JST to JST cable for bltouch.
 There are some vids on youtube of hacking some cables together.
 * The UI goes from Chinese script to english when the change screen.
 Yeah.
+* The UI is missing key functionality, such as flow rate, estep calibration etc.

 Gripes
 The z stage can start to slowly slide down once a print has finished.
 The z-stepper switches off, and a heavy print and the arch nemesis gravity duke it out.
 It is weird, annoying and slightly concerning watching your large print hit the deck.
 Tightening the eccentric z screws helped a lot, but this still happens.